-Stereotactic Body Radiation Therapy (SBRT) is medically necessary for extracranial oligometastatic disease when ALL of the following conditions are met:
+Stereotactic Body Radiation Therapy (SBRT) is considered medically necessary for extracranial oligometastatic disease when ALL of the following conditions are met:

-- One (1) to three (3) metastatic lesions involving the lungs, liver, or bone

-- Primary tumor is breast, colorectal, melanoma, non-small cell lung, prostate, renal cell, or sarcoma

-- Primary tumor is controlled

-- No prior history of metastatic disease
+- One (1) to three (3) metastatic lesions involving the lungs, liver, adrenal glands, or bone - Primary tumor is breast, colorectal, melanoma, non-small cell lung, prostate, renal cell, or sarcoma - Primary tumor is controlled - No prior history of metastatic disease

-- Good performance status

-- o ECOG 0, 1, or 2

 CPT® (Current Procedural Terminology) is a registered trademark of the American Medical Association (AMA).
-CPT® five digit codes, nomenclature and other data are copyright by the American Medical Association.
+CPT® five-digit codes, nomenclature and other data are copyright by the American Medical Association.
 All Rights Reserved.
 AMA does not directly or indirectly practice medicine or dispense medical services.
 AMA assumes no liability for the data contained herein or not contained herein.